-Facilities costs are the most difficult to determine.
+Facilities costs (for buildings and other locations) are the most difficult to determine.
 This is where a good tax professional comes in.
-You must allocate a percentage of your facility costs (rent or mortgage interest, utilities, and other costs) to each product, for the accounting period in question (usually a year, for tax purposes).
+You must set a percentage of your facility costs (rent or mortgage interest, utilities, and other costs) to each product, for the accounting period in question (usually a year, for tax purposes).

 Step 3: Determine the Beginning Inventory

-Inventory includes the merchandise in stock, raw materials, work in progress, finished products, and supplies that are part of the items.
+Inventory includes the merchandise in stock, raw materials, work in progress, finished products, and supplies that are part of the items you sell.

 Your beginning inventory this year must be exactly the same as your ending inventory last year.
 If the two amounts don't match, you will need to submit an explanation on your tax form for the difference.